 The Possibility of being Obsolete

 Let’s understand this with an example.
 Suppose.
-In 1995, a company buys 10 computers with Intel Pentium second generation processor (the latest and the most happening processor at the time) through the capital lease of 7 years.
-In 1997 Intel introduced Pentium-II processor, in 1999 it introduced Pentium-III processor.
-The lessee cannot upgrade his computers because there is still 2 years remaining for the lease to expire.
-By this example, we understand that when the asset is a fast-changing technology or something similar, then there are high chances that the lessee will be stuck with obsolete asset during the time of lease.
+In 1995, a company buys 10 computers with Intel Pentium second-generation processor (the latest and the most happening processor at the time) through the capital lease of 7 years.
+In 1997 Intel introduced the Pentium-II processor; in 1999, it introduced the Pentium-III processor.
+The lessee cannot upgrade his computers because there are still 2 years remaining for the lease to expire.
+By this example, we understand that when the asset is a fast-changing technology or something similar, then there are high chances that the lessee will be stuck with an obsolete asset during the time of lease.

-The responsibility of maintenance and repair of the asset lies on the lessee.
-This may not seem like much of the disadvantage at first go, but if we count the costs – regular maintenance, insurance cost, minor repairs, downtime cost etc. the expenses escalate pretty fast.
+The responsibility for maintenance and repair of the asset lies on the lessee.
+This may not seem like much of a disadvantage at first go, but if we count the costs – regular maintenance, insurance cost, minor repairs, downtime cost, etc. the expenses escalate pretty fast.
 An even worse situation can be for assets such as trucks.
-For example, if during the lease period a leased truck is met with an accident, the lessee has to pay a high cost of repair.
+For example, if a leased truck is met with an accident during the lease period, the lessee has to pay a high cost of repair.
 The lessee hadn’t taken this cost into account when leasing the truck.

-A major disadvantage of a capital lease to the lessor is that at the end of the lease period the lessee refuses to buy the asset and he is stuck with an obsolete asset.
-Let’s take our previous example of a lessor leasing 10 computers with Intel Pentium second generation processor in the year 1995 through a capital lease of 7 years.
+A major disadvantage of a capital lease to the lessor is that the lessee refuses to buy the asset at the end of the lease period and is stuck with an obsolete asset.
+Let’s take our previous example of a lessor leasing 10 computers with Intel Pentium second-generation processor in the year 1995 through a capital lease of 7 years.
 Now by the end of the lease term, Intel had introduced the Pentium 4 processor.
 Due to obvious reasons, the lessee doesn’t want to exercise it bargain purchase option at the end of the lease.
-Now the lessor has 10 obsolete computers at hand and no use for it.
+Now the lessor has 10 obsolete computers at hand and no use for them.